Schwäbisch Hall - more than 80 years experience

 The amendment of the German Bausparkassengesetz – the Building and Loan Associations Act – in 1991 made it possible for the first time to establish affiliated companies in foreign countries.
 As early as 1992, Bausparkasse Schwäbisch Hall and its partners founded Prvá stavebná sporitel’ˇna (PSS, whichtranslates as “First Bausparkasse”), the first institution of its kind in Eastern Europe.
 In 1993, ˇCeskomoravská stavebníspoˇritelna (ˇCMSS, which translates as “Bohemian-Moravian Bausparkasse”) was launched in the Czech Republic.
 In Hungary, Bausparkasse Schwäbisch Hall introduced the concept of Bausparen through what is today the institution Fundamenta-Lakáskassza (FLK) in 1997.
 The success of Bausparen in Eastern Europe also kindled interest in China.
 Bausparkasse Schwäbisch Hall and China Construction Bank Corporation, one of the largest banks in the world, jointly established Sino-German Bausparkasse (SGB) in 2004.
 The company began in Tianjin, a region along the east coast with fifteen million inhabitants.
 At the end of 2011, Sino-German Bausparkasse opened a second branch in the province of Chongqing, one of the largest metropolises worldwide.

-- Bausparen with over 35 billion euros
+- Bausparen with nearly 30 billion euros

 - Our activities in International Markets strengthen the Group results